Bourbon Democrat: Mississippi

 Mississippi in 1877–1902 was politically controlled by the conservative whites, called "Bourbons" by their critics.
 The Bourbons represented the planters, landowners and merchants and used coercion and cash to control enough black votes to control the Democratic Party conventions and thus state government.
 Elected to the House of Representatives in 1885 and serving until 1901, Mississippi Democrat Thomas C. Catchings participated in the politics of both presidential terms of Grover Cleveland, particularly the free silver controversy and the agrarian discontent that culminated in populism.
 As a "gold bug" supporter of sound money, he found himself defending Cleveland from attacks of silverite Mississippians over the 1893 repeal of the Sherman Silver Purchase Act and other of Cleveland's actions unpopular in the South.
 Caught in the middle between his loyalty to Cleveland and the Southern Democrat silverites, Catchings continued as a sound money legislative leader for the minority in Congress while hoping that Mississippi Democrats would return to the conservative philosophical doctrines of the original Bourbon Democrats in the South.

 Prominent Bourbon Democrats

+Legacy

+During the Segregationist response to Civil Rights in the United States the Southern Democrats were often referred to as neobourbons.
+Popularized by Numan Bartley, the social outlook of neobourbons was said to match the ideals of Bourbons who resisted the first reconstruction.

+Neobourbons were categorized as industrialists who resisted efforts at labor and civil rights in the Black Belt, while representing a paternalistic view of segregation.
+They relied on scientific racism while having white supremacist goals of protecting institutions of segregation and identifying with "Older Bourbons".